wTrak Logo

 Reading, UKI

-redline indent An oversize wooden floor train travels to London on April 12th to support The Engine Shed's monthly railroad events.
+redline indent An oversize wooden floor train was dropped off in August to support outdoor and popup events.
 The cars were constructed using 4" trolley wheels and apple ply plywood.
-Each car is just over 4kg and couple using small buckles.
+Each car is just over 9# and couple using small buckles.
 Cars are painted with milk paint, weathered with charcoal, stamped and sealed with a child-safe flat varnish.

 spacer